 Demonstrated History of Legal and Regulatory Compliance.
 We have a proven track record of launching and managing publicly traded BDC and REIT vehicles, each of which is subject to distinctive compliance and regulatory challenges.
-Rigorous legal and compliance analysis of our businesses and investments is important to our culture and our history of regulatory and legal compliance across all of our vehicles is a core strength of our firm.
+Rigorous legal and compliance analysis is important to our culture and our history of regulatory and legal compliance across all of our vehicles is a core strength of our firm.